aaronbloomfield/ccc/hws/dex/index.md

 - Deploy your DEX contract and (if necessary) your TokenCC contract.
 - Approve your DEX contract for some amount of your TokenCC supply via `approve()` on your TokenCC contract.
 - Call `createPool()` on your DEX.
-Choose how much TokenCC supply to use (you don't have to use it all, but must use at least 10.0 TC), and put in the appropriate EtherPricer contract address.
+Choose how much TokenCC supply to use (you don't have to use it all, but must use at least 10.0 TC), and put in the appropriate EtherPriceOracle contract address.
 You will have to transfer in some ether with this call.

 As far this this assignment is concerned, the exchange rate between our (fake) ETH and your token cryptocurrency is initially set based on the ratio of what you send in via `createPool()`.
 The overall value of the DEX is based on the current (fake) ETH price.
 So if you have 100 (fake) ETH, and the price of the (fake) ETH is $99.23, then the ETH liquidity is $9,923; the value of the DEX is twice that, or $19,846.